kalculata/Akana/README.md

-# Description
+# Akana Framework

 Akana is a PHP framework to create restful API easily and fast.

-# TODO
+## TODO

-- [ ] Migration
+- [x] Migration
-  - [ ] Create a table for a model
+  - [x] Create a table for a model
   - [ ] Create, Read, Modify, Delete data using model
   - [ ] Delete a table
   - [ ] Update table due to changes in model
   - [ ] Rename table
   - [ ] Rename Field
   - [ ] Change details for Field
+  - [ ] One-to-one Relation
+  - [ ] One-to-many Relation
+  - [ ] Many-to-many Relation
 - [ ] Add command add_resource
 - [x] Give a way to write direct SQL
 - [ ] Command options management